Stellar theory for flag complexes: Extremal flag spheres

 \begin{conjecture} Let $d\geq 4$ be even and $\Delta$ be a flag simplicial $(d-1)$-sphere on $n$ vertices.
 Then the following are equivalent: \begin{compactitem} \item[(i)] $\gamma_i(\Delta)= f_{i-1}(\frac{d}{2}, n-2d)$ for some $2\leq i\leq \frac{d}{2}$. \item[(ii)] $\Delta$ is the join of\, $\frac{d}{2}$ cycles of as equal length as possible. \end{compactitem} \end{conjecture}

+Clearly (ii) implies (i); further, among joins of $\frac{d}{2}$ cycles with a total of $n$ vertices, the join where the cycles are as equal length as possible is the unique maximizer of each of $\gamma_i$ for $2 \leq i\leq \frac{d}{2}$.

-We remark that this conjecture is in big contrast to the usual upper bound theorem for simplicial polytopes (McMullen \cite{McMullen:MaximumNumberFacesConvexPolytope-70}) and spheres (Stanley \cite{Stanley:CohenMacaulayUBC-75}), where equality is attained by numerous examples, namely by all neighborly polytopes and spheres.
-For $d=4$ it would follow from a conjecture of Gal \cite[Conjecture 3.2.2]{Gal}.
-Very recently, the case $d=4$ of the conjecture was confirmed when $\gamma_1$ is large enough \cite{Adamaszek-Hladky}, compare also \cite[Conjecture 5.1]{Adamaszek-Hladky}.
+We remark that this conjecture is in contrast to the usual upper bound theorem for simplicial polytopes (McMullen \cite{McMullen:MaximumNumberFacesConvexPolytope-70}) and spheres (Stanley \cite{Stanley:CohenMacaulayUBC-75}), where equality is attained by numerous examples, namely by all neighborly polytopes and spheres.
+For $d=4$, Conjecture~\ref{conj:flagUBC} follows from a conjecture of Gal \cite[Conjecture 3.2.2]{Gal}.
+Very recently, the case $d=4$ of the conjecture was confirmed when $\gamma_1$ is large enough~\cite{Adamaszek-Hladky}, compare also \cite[Conjecture 5.1]{Adamaszek-Hladky}.

-To test the implication $(i)\Rightarrow (ii)$ in Conjecture \ref{conj:gamma_2=0}, as well as Gal's conjecture $\gamma_2\geq 0$, we run the following computer program; here is the algorithm. \begin{enumerate} \item{} Start with the octahedral $d$-sphere ($d\geq 3$), \item{} perform at random either an edge subdivision or a contraction of an edge which is in \emph{no} induced $4$-cycle (we call such contraction \emph{admissible}), \item{} check if $\gamma_2\geq 0$ and \item{} if equality occurs, contract edges in \emph{no} induced $4$-cycle as long as possible and check if get stuck in the octahedral sphere. \item{} repeat: go back to (2). \end{enumerate}

-\begin{corollary} Fix $d\geq 3$.
-Our computer program searches exactly through the entire space of $d$-dimensional flag PL-spheres. \end{corollary} \begin{proof} First note that the condition on admissible edge contractions guarantees that all the complexes obtained are flag.
-Indeed, for an admissible contraction of edge $\{a,b\}$ in a flag complex $\Delta$, to a new vertex $v$, the resulted complex